What is The Point of Diminishing Returns with Blog Word Count?

 Consider two different topics.
 On one hand, you have a blog and you want to write a post about "miniature freshwater solar aquarium pumps".
 It's not a very competitive topic, and there's not much out there written on the subject.
 You have your usual product listings on Amazon and so forth, but in terms of blog content, there's not a lot.

-Short Article on Aquariums
+Short Article On Aquariums

 On the other hand, you have a blog and you want to write about "how to choose a web host".
 That is, to put it bluntly, an extremely competitive topic.
 Since web hosts all have referral and affiliate programs, a million bloggers have written comparison articles about web hosts hoping to sell and get their commission.